-A practical guidance to making CLIL a reality in the classroom including articles, teaching tips, advice on CLIL study skills and handy reference materials.
+This section offers practical guidance on how to make CLIL a reality in the classroom including articles, teaching tips, advice on CLIL study skills and handy reference materials.

 If you are interested in discussing any of the concepts or themes raised in the articles, you can post a message in the discussion forum.

 Join in the CLIL debate: CLIL: Complementing or Compromising English Language Teaching?

 In association with Cambridge ESOL we are delighted to bring you a new series on 'Language for CLIL'.
 Each month Kay Bentley will focus on one item in the TKT: CLIL Glossary, explaining - with examples - what the term means and why it is important in the CLIL context.